warpdotdev/themes/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?

-Have your run the python script?
+Have your run the python script? `python3 ./scripts/gen_theme_previews.py <folder-name-eg-standard>`

+## Notes:

+We cannot accept pull request that include custom background images because:

+- licensing
+- we are trying to keep the binary size of the repo as small as possible (just the yaml files)